-Step 2 – List Your Blockers
+Step 2 – List your blockers

-The obstacles above are broad strokes blocking Hubstaff from hitting our goal of $70,000 MRR.
+The obstacles above are broad strokes that were blocking Hubstaff from hitting our goal of $70,000 MRR.

-Now, take each of your obstacles and reverse them into their ideal counterparts.
+The next step is to take each of your obstacles and reverse them into their ideal counterparts.

 So, from the example above:

-- It’s Positive Version – We have a trial to paid conversion rate of 35 percent (what we’re aiming for)
+- Its positive version – We have a trial to paid conversion rate of 35 percent (what we’re aiming for)

 The map will begin to clarify which areas you need to work on.
 Read these positive statements out loud, and you can see what needs attention in your business.

 But we’re not done yet.
 Let’s dig deeper.

-Step 4 – Uncover the 30 Day Projects
+Step 4 – Uncover the 30-day projects

-In this example, the positive statement was “We have a trial to paid conversion rate of 35 percent.”
+In this example, the positive statement was, “We have a trial to paid conversion rate of 35 percent.”

-The next step is to brainstorm the various scenarios that needs to happen for the positive statement to become true.
-Ask yourself, “How can I make this happen?”
+The next step is to brainstorm the various scenarios that need to happen for the positive statements to become true.

 - Call or Skype each trial user